 If you have an emergency during office hours, contact your practitioner or your local Adult Social Care office.
 We are open 9.00am to 5.00pm Monday to Thursday and 9.00am to 4.30pm on Friday.

-If you have an emergency when our offices are closed, ring our Emergency Duty Team on 01228 526690.
-They cover the whole of Cumbria and work overnight, at weekends and bank holidays.
+If you have an emergency when our offices are closed, ring the Emergency Duty Team in your area: